 We all know the importance of standardized test scores in the college admissions game.
 This brings an overwhelming amount of stress and anxiety for many students.
 Unfortunately, when you are stressed, this detracts you from performing at your optimum peak.
 In order to score the highest you can on your upcoming SAT or ACT test this winter or spring, here are a few pieces of advice guaranteed to help bring up your score!
 Don’t believe me?
 Try it and let me know how it goes:

 1. Where is your Test Center?

 The night before the test, do something fun and relaxing.
 It sounds counter-intuitive, but no more cramming!
-Try to do something that takes your mind off of the test: watch a movie, read a book, go out with family or friends.
-If needs be, talk about your worries with a friend or family member or write it down in a journal to get it off your chest.
-Get to bed early and get your zzzz’s!
+Try to do something that takes your mind off of the test: watch a movie, read a book, or go out with family or friends.
+If needs be, talk about your worries with a friend or family member or write them down in a journal to get them off your chest.
+Get to bed early and get your zzz's!

 3. Pack Up

-Pack your bag the night before with everything you will need (pencils, calculator, admission ticket, license or ID card), bottle of water, snacks, anything you will need to get you through the test day.
-Leave your bag by the door so you can easily grab it and go the morning of the test.
+Pack your bag the night before with everything you will need (pencils, calculator, admission ticket, license, or ID card), a bottle of water, snacks, and anything you will need to get you through the test day.
+Leave your bag by the door so you can easily grab it and go on the morning of the test.
+SAT Checklist ACT Checklist

 4. Fuel up

 On the morning of the test, eat a good breakfast that will keep you energized and alert throughout the morning.
 Avoid super sugary foods like donuts or other pastries with lots of fat and high amounts of sugar.
 They can put a damper on your energy and concentration.
 What to eat before a big test